commercial-emacs/commercial-emacs/README.md

 Given time, there will be enough improvements that this section of the README will migrate to a larger NEWS file.
 Or not.

-### Isn't this xemacs all over again?

-Ah, but if it could reach those heights.
-If by some miracle it did, the choices for the FSF are the same as before: enlist RMS to embark on a coding frenzy that achieves feature parity, grant myself commit rights, or continue not noticing me.
-If my history of user acquisition is any indication, the last outcome is most likely.

 ### <a name="long-lines"></a>Long lines remain dog-slow, what's the deal?

 Only the C code was changed.
 Lisp package code bogs as before.
-To realize the improvement, one ought to `find-file-literally` and turn off showstoppers like `font-lock-mode`, `hl-line-mode` and dousing `blink-paren-function`.
-We'll likely need a rendition of that perennial *hack in flagrante* `so-long-mode` that performs all these deactivations for you.
+To realize the improvement, one ought to `find-file-literally` (which won't fontify), turn off showstoppers like `hl-line-mode`, and douse `blink-paren-function`.

 ### <a name="tree-sitter"></a>How can I try tree-sitter highlighting?